-26. In November 2015 the Joint Committee approved its budget for 2016/17.
-Total budget expenditure was $\pounds$ 3.880 million and total budget income was $\pounds$ 3.680 million.
-This resulted in a forecast deficit of $\pounds$ 0.200 million which management planned to meet through the use of reserves.

-27. Actual outturn for the year was total expenditure of £3.911 million and total income of £3.813 million.
-This resulted in a deficit of £0.098 million for the year which was $\pounds$ 0.102 million lower than the budgeted figure.

-28. The largest source of income was requisitions from members of the Joint Committees.
-This was £3.484 million in 2016/17, an increase of £0.300 million from 2015/16 (£3.184 million).
-The increase in requisition income was to allow delivery of services which had previously been funded through reserves.
-The budget was aligned to Scotland Excel's statutory objectives to ensure services were delivered.

-29. Details of significant variances are summarised in Exhibit 3 (page 11).
-Scotland Excel has incurred a deficit in each of the last 4 financial years.
-The deficits have been managed through the drawdown of reserves from a grant provided by the Scottish Government.
-This reserve was fully utilised in 2015/16 and general reserves have been used to manage the deficit.
-While deficits have been delivered over the last 4 years, actual outturn against budget has been favourable each year (Exhibit 4 (page 12)).

-30. The deficit of £0.098 million reported in the Management Commentary is different to the deficit of £0.310 million reported in the Comprehensive Income and Expenditure Statement (CIES).
+- 26. In December 2015 the Joint Committee approved its budget for 2016/17.
+Total budget expenditure and total budget income was £0.588 million resulting in a budgeted breakeven position. - 27.
+Actual outturn for the year was total expenditure of £0.568 million and total income of £0.597 million.
+This resulted in a surplus of £0.029 million for the year compared to the budgeted breakeven position. - 28.
+The largest source of income was requisitions from members of the Joint Committees.
+This was £0.580 million in 2016/17 which was unchanged from 2015/16. - 29.
+Details of significant variances are summarised in Exhibit 3 (page 11).
+Over the past 2 years Clydeplan has delivered services within budget.
+A significant deficit was generated in 2015/16 but this was due to the planned repayment of reserves to members of the Joint Committee.
+Removing the repayment of the reserves of £0.120 million from outturn would have resulted in a surplus of £0.020 million for 2015/16. - 30.
+The surplus of £0.029 million reported in the Management Commentary is different to the deficit of £0.005 million reported in the Comprehensive Income and Expenditure Statement (CIES).
 This is due to accounting adjustments required for pension costs and the employee leave accrual.
 As the budget is prepared and monitored in this way, it is appropriate for it to be detailed in the Management Commentary in this way.

-Summary of significant over and under spends/recovery against budget
+Exhibit 3 Summary of significant over and under spends/recovery against budget